johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-10-12-keeping-your-front-end-and-back-end-in-sync-with-nswag-generated-clients/index.md

 ---
-slug: 2025-10-12-keeping-your-front-end-and-back-end-in-sync-with-nswag-generated-clients
+slug: keeping-your-front-end-and-back-end-in-sync-with-nswag-generated-clients
 title: 'Keeping your front end and back end in sync with NSwag generated clients'
 authors: johnnyreilly
 tags: [swagger, c#, azure, typescript]
 image: ./screenshot-passing-test.png
 hide_table_of_contents: false
-description: 'By auto-generating clients from OpenAPI specs, it's possible to have integration tests that check your front end and your back end are aligned.'
+description: 'By generating clients from OpenAPI specs, it is possible to have integration tests that check your front end and your back end are aligned.
+This post will show you how to do that using NSwag.'
 ---

 For many years I've been a big fan of using [NSwag](https://github.com/RicoSuter/NSwag) to generate TypeScript and CSharp clients for APIs.
 I've written about it before in [Generate TypeScript and CSharp clients with NSwag](../2021-03-06-generate-typescript-and-csharp-clients-with-nswag/index.md).